zxlml/zxlml.github.io/_pages/about.md

 Peng Sima, Hao Deng*, **Xuelin Zhang**, Hong Chen. **IJCNN 2024 [C]**

-- this paper introduces a novel estimator that relies on an estimator of Value at Risk (VaR) and investigates the concentration inequalities in independent scenarios where the underlying distributions are sub-Gaussian, sub-exponential, or heavy-tailed, where the inequalities we derive are bilateral, exhibit exponential decay, and are not confined to bounded scenarios.
+- This paper introduces a novel estimator that relies on an estimator of Value at Risk (VaR) and investigates the concentration inequalities in independent scenarios where the underlying distributions are sub-Gaussian, sub-exponential, or heavy-tailed, where the inequalities we derive are bilateral, exhibit exponential decay, and are not confined to bounded scenarios.
 </div>
 </div>